ome/omero-metadata/README.rst

     img-03.png,dataset01,0.093,3,TRITC
     img-04.png,dataset01,0.429,4,Cy5

-This will create an OMERO.table linked to the Project like this:
+This will create an OMERO.table linked to the Project like this with a new ``Image`` column with IDs:

 ========== ============ ======== ============= ============ =====
 Image Name Dataset Name ROI_Area Channel_Index Channel_Name Image